Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Quantum Algorithms : Open Quantum System and Block Encoding

 Will be applying for math/applied math postdoc or position in national or industrial Labs during Fall 2024.
 Open to positions in other departments as well.

-Main targets could be problems related to numerical analysis and getting into the field of quantum many body system with classical/quantum computer.
+Main targets could be problems related to numerical analysis, operator learning, quantum many body system and quantum algorithms.

-Towards machine learning, I am interested in further extending the operator learning work with Lie theory and generalizatiion theory as well as do more machine learing for electronic structure.